-< Key consideration 3: An FMI should publicly disclose key aspects of its default rules and procedures. > changes to the rules and procedures to ensure that they are practical and effective.>
+< Key consideration 3: An FMI should publicly disclose key aspects of its default rules and procedures. > other stakeholders in the testing and review of the FMI's default procedures, including any close-out procedures.
+Such testing and review should be conducted at least annually or following material changes to the rules and procedures to ensure that they are practical and effective. >